michaelnicol/maze3d/README.md

 ### Setup

-Any client side project using maze3d must originate from a live web server or a online IDE such as [codesandbox](https://codesandbox.io/u/michaelnicol).
+Any client-side project using maze3d must originate from a live web server or an online IDE such as [codesandbox](https://codesandbox.io/u/michaelnicol).
 This is due to CORS stemming from the import statements within the maze3d source code.
 The code is from the ```maze3d-example``` project found on [github (link)](https://github.com/michaelnicol/maze3d-example).
-Please watch the Youtube Video to fully understand this project.
+Please watch the Youtube Video understand this project fully.

-The boilerplate code for setting up a very basic three.js scene is below.
+The boilerplate code for setting up a basic three.js scene is below.
 Please read [https://discoverthreejs.com/](https://discoverthreejs.com/) for more information.

-three.js is installed as a dependency and vite can automatically resolve the relative imports into absolute imports done via the dev server.
+three.js is installed as a dependency, and vite can automatically resolve the relative imports into absolute imports done via the dev server.

 index.html: